 Fasting is a great stimulus to HGH secretion.
 During fasting, there is the spike in the early morning, but there is regular secretion throughout the day as well.
 Hartman et al also showed a 5 fold increase in HGH in response to a 2 day fast.

 This HGH likely helps in the maintenance of lean mass – both muscle and bone.
 One of the major concerns about fasting is the loss of lean mass.
-Some people claim that fasting a single day causes loss of ¼ pound of muscle.
-Studies prove that this does not occur.
-In fact, the opposite can happen.
+Some studies claim that fasting a single day causes loss of ¼ pound of muscle.
+Yet other studies suggest that this does not occur.
+In fact, in many cases, the opposite can happen.
 In comparing caloric reduction diets to fasting, the short term fasting was 4 times better at preserving lean mass!
 Think about this for a second.

 Let’s imagine that we are living in Paleolithic times.
 During the summer of plenty, we eat lots of food and store some of that as fat on our body.
 Now it is winter, and there is nothing to eat.
 What do you suppose our body does?
 Should we start burning our muscle while preserving our stored food (fat)?
 That doesn’t make much evolutionary sense.